Think of the college application process as a video game, and the dreaded college essay is the dragon that needs to be

 The best way to get started is to help the student decide what to write about in an essay.

-Our College Essay Helper does just that and offers several options that will meet all of your student’s essay writing needs.
+Our partner Prompt does this and more and offers several options that will meet all of your student’s essay writing needs.

 We have found that students write better college essays in less time with feedback and editing from someone who is experienced in offering guidance.